Use pretty fabric on these Mod Podge terra cotta pots for the perfect EASY spring craft project! Makes a great container

 Are you ready to get your bonus video??
-Learn how to decorate terra cotta pots six ways using the ideas below – just press “PLAY” in the center of the video:
+Learn how to decorate terra cotta pots six ways using some cool ideas – just press “PLAY” in the center of the video in this post.

 If you’re interested in decorating clay pots, you might also love these tutorials: